 The exterior features large marble pillars and marble lion guardians in both the front and rear.
 The cloister at the rear houses a collection of 52 Buddha images of various styles and periods around a marble courtyard.
-The temple setting is attractive and picturesque within leafy grounds that feature a small canal which you can cross using a footbridge which leads to the monks living quarters which are housed in well maintained European style wooden houses.
+The temple setting is attractive and picturesque within leafy grounds that feature a small canal which you can cross using a footbridge which leads to the monks living quarters which are in well maintained European style wooden houses.
 There is also a marble belfry complete with temple drums.
 In the early morning between 06.00-07.30 monks line up outside the temple to receive alms which typically include donations of food, toiletries, and other essentials.

 Location: Corner of Sri Ayutthaya Road and Nakhon Pathom Road, Dusit district.